johan-sorman/Windower-addons/addons/init/README.md

 ## Instructions ##

-1. Create addon/init/init.lua
+1. Rename init.txt to init_default.txt (found in `scripts` folder)
-2. Rename init.txt to init_default.txt
+2. Create init.txt with the only line: `lua load init` (and any other lines you wish to share with other characters / load prior to logging in)
-3. Create init.txt with the only line: lua load init (and any other lines you wish to share with other characters / load prior to logging in)
+3. Create init_yourplayername.txt (lowercase) files to override the init for those players.</br>
-4. Create init_playername.txt (lowercase) files to override the init for those players.
+       Example: `init_sampi.txt`

 ## Commands ##